f-forcher/blog-posts/Polynomial Chaos.md

 The positional arguments are the most important thing to understand: we pass our function `derivative_field` with signature `derivative_field(t, y, *args)`, which returns the derivative at $t,y$.
-The solution is defined on the interval $t_span$, and the initial conditions are in `y0`.
+The solution is defined on the interval `t_span`, and the initial conditions are in `y0`.
 Additional parameters for `derivative_field` are passed in `args`, in our case the spring strength $k0$.